 The CCSDS WGs requiring development of a new registry, or adaptation of an existing registry, shall contact the SANA operator at the earliest opportunity.
-The SANA operator shall work with CCSDS working groupsWGs to support them in the development of their registry requirements and registry contents, and to describe the types of parameters and objects that should be registered.
+The SANA operator shall work with CCSDS WGs to support them in the development of their registry requirements and registry contents, and to describe the types of parameters and objects that should be registered.
 The SANA operator shall work with CCSDS WGs to develop any missing criteria and procedures, which the SANA operator shall adopt when so instructed by the CESG or when a new issue of this document with the new procedures is approved.

-The SANA operator shall provideAnnex B of this document provides guidelines to help protocol authors to write their SANA Considerations with the appropriate information.
-These guidelines should include the various ways to handle registration and shall include along with a template for the SANA Considerations.
-The template should be incorporated in Publication Manual.
+Annex B of this document provides guidelines to help protocol authors to write their SANA Considerations with the appropriate information.
+These guidelines include the various ways to handle registration along with a template for the SANA Considerations.
 The WG should also review CCSDS Working Group Procedures for SANA Registry Specification (reference [8]) for WG guidelines and the CCSDS RMP (reference [3]) for descriptions and use of Enterprise and Global registries.
-The RMP defines a set of CCSDS Organization and Person registries as well as policies on creation of Global registries.
+The RMP defines a set of CCSDS Organization and Contacts registries as well as policies on creation of Global registries.
 The SANA Operator is responsible for identifying any issues relating to proposed registries that do not align with this policy.
-All SANA operator contact information.
+All SANA relevant documents and guidelines will be available on the SANA Web site, along with SANA operator contact information.